Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk who have multiple accidents or major violations could be forced to pay on average $1,810 more each year for auto insurance
+- Drivers who have multiple accidents or major violations could be forced to pay on average $1,810 more annually to insure a Honda Civic

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.